mariadb-corporation/MaxScale/Documentation/Getting-Started/MaxGUI.md

 `LIMIT` is not automatically injected into statements written in the SQL editor.

 ## Logs Viewer
-To access logs viewer, clicking the gear icon in the sidebar navigation and choose _MaxScale Logs_ tab.
+To access logs viewer, choose _Logs Archive_ in the sidebar navigation.

 ## Resource creation